CHAPTER Vl FINANCE AND TAXATION

 The Board of Finance annually shall designate an independent public accountant or a firm of independent public accountants to audit the books and accounts of the Town as required in the CGS.
 Any recommendations made by the auditor for the improvement of the Town's system of internal accounting controls and/or record keeping shall not become effective until reviewed with the Treasurer and approved by the Selectmen.

 The Treasurer shall receive all monies belonging to the Town and disburse monies on the order of the proper authority.
 He shall keep accurate records required by the CGS.
 He shall have the powers and duties provided in this Charter, as well as the CGS.
 He shall perform the duties prescribed in Section 3.4.16.
 The Treasurer shall execute any financing provisions required and authorized in the approval of any appropriation provided in Section 6.6, 6.8, 6.9 and 6.12.

 6.5.1 PRELIMINARY BUDGET ESTIMATES

 It shall be the duty of the Selectmen to compile the preliminary estimates for the proposed Annual Budget.
-At least ninety (90) days before the Annual Budget Meeting, the head of each office, board, commission or agency of the Town, except the Board of Education, hereafter referred to as office, supported wholly or in part from Town funds or for which a specific appropriation is made, shall submit to the Selectmen in a prescribed format a detailed estimate of the revenues and expenditures applicable to this office in the next fiscal year.
-Although these estimates may not have formal documentation, related approvals or commitments at this time, sufficient information shall be presented with the estimates or proposals.
-Any office shall be entitled to be heard by the Selectmen with respect to such estimates submitted.
+At least 90 days before the Annual Budget Meeting, the head of each office, board, commission or agency of the Town, except the Board of Education, hereafter referred to as "office," supported wholly or in part from Town funds 'or for which a specific appropriation is made, shall submit to the Selectmen in a prescribed format a detailed estimate of the revenues and expenditures applicable to this office in the next fiscal year.
+Although these estimates may nor have formal documentation, related approvals or commitments at this time, sufficient information shall be presented with the estimates or proposals.
+Any office shall be entitled to be beard by the Selectmen with respect to such estimates submitted.

 6.5.2 DUTIES OF THE BOARD OF SELECTMEN ON BUDGET